• Skip to primary navigation

 To keep the shrimp crispy, place them on a paper-towel-lined plate or cooling rack in a single layer after frying.
 If you stack them, the bottom ones will get soft.

 No, please do not replace the pork rinds.
 The pork rinds are what make them crispy!
-However, even if you don't like pork rinds, I promise, you'll love this recipe.
-I personally don't like pork rinds but love this recipe.
-When ground up and fried, they just taste like breadcrumbs - no pork rind taste detected!
+However, even if you don't like pork rinds, I promise you'll love this recipe.
+Personally, I'm not too fond of pork rinds, but I love this recipe.
+When ground up and fried, they taste like breadcrumbs - no pork rind taste detected!

 What kind of shrimp should I use?

 This recipe works best with raw, large shrimp (with or without the tails).
-You can buy peeled and deveined shrimp, or do it yourself.
-I also like to use wild-caught shrimp, but this is just a personal preference.
+You can buy peeled and deveined shrimp or do it yourself.
+I also like to use wild-caught shrimp, but this is a personal preference.

 How do I peel and devein shrimp?